-In October 2017 we published Armenian startup ecosystem: open secrets, big opportunities.
-This article is intended to provide a high level review of the developments since then in the light of emerging new trends and opportunities.
+In October 2017 we published the Armenian startup ecosystem: open secrets, big opportunities.
+This article is intended to provide a high-level review of the developments since then in the light of emerging new trends and opportunities.

 Two decades of consistent growth in retrospect

 Armenian tech marked 27%+ consistent annual growth for the last two decades.
 Once the Silicon Valley of the Soviet Union which accounted for 30% of Soviet military electronics innovation, Armenian tech faced years of brain drain and struggles in the 1990s.